-Mini SSC Protocol
+Mini SSC protocol

-The Simple Motor Controller also responds to the Scott Edwards Mini SSC protocol, a simple, three-byte serial protocol commonly used by servo controllers.
-This protocol allows you to control up to 254 different motors by chaining multiple motor controllers together.
+The Simple Motor Controller G2 also responds to the Scott Edwards Mini SSC protocol, a simple, three-byte serial protocol commonly used by servo controllers.
 Since it only takes three serial bytes to set the speed of one motor, this protocol is good if you need to send many commands rapidly to multiple motor controllers.
-The Mini SSC protocol is to transmit 0xFF (255 in decimal) as the first (command) byte, followed by a Device Number byte and an 8-bit motor speed byte.
+The Mini SSC protocol is to transmit 0xFF (255 in decimal) as the first (command) byte, followed by a device number byte and an 8-bit motor speed byte.
 If you think of the available motor speeds as ranging from -127 to +127, the motor speed byte is this signed speed value offset by 127.
-Therefore, A speed byte of 0 results in full-speed reverse, a speed byte of 127 results in speed 0 (motor stopped), and a speed byte of 254 results in full-speed forward.
+Therefore, a speed byte of 0 results in full-speed reverse, a speed byte of 127 results in speed 0 (motor stopped), and a speed byte of 254 results in full-speed forward.
 The command packet is: